 Resolution of the Audit Committee: The proposal was revised and approved after deliberation.
-The Company's handling of the Audit Committee's opinion: The proposal was approved unanimously by directors presented in the 13th meeting of the 12th Board of

-Directors on July 29, 2024, upon consultation by the chairman.
+The Company's handling of the Audit Committee's opinion: The proposal was approved unanimously by directors presented in the 13th meeting of the 12th Board of Directors on July 29, 2024, upon consultation by the chairman.

-5. The 12th meeting of the 3rd Audit Committee on August 19, 2024

-Proposal: Ratification of amendment to the "Internal Control System" and the "Rules for Implementation of Internal Audits" of the Company pursuant to the external correspondence.
-Resolution of the Audit Committee: Ratification approved.
+- 5. The 12th meeting of the 3rd Audit Committee on August 19, 2024 - (1) Proposal: Ratification of amendment to the "Internal Control System" and the "Rules for Implementation of Internal Audits" of the Company pursuant to the external correspondence.